angeloashmore/slice-library-starter-next/README.md

 ## 📮 Submit it to the Slice Library Showcase

-Want to get more eyes 👀 on your Slice Library?
+Want to get more 👀eyes👀 on your Slice Library?
 Submit it to be listed in the [Slice Library Showcase][showcase]!

-Preparing your Slice Library to be in the Showcase requires the following:

 1. **Deploy your app**<br/>Deploy your Next.js app to a public URL.
 We recommend deploying to [Vercel](https://vercel.com/).

-2. **Update the Slice Canvas URL**<br/>Update the `sliceCanvasURL` entry in `slicelibrary.json` with the deployed URL.
-Remember to push this update to GitHub!
+2. **Update the Slice Canvas URL**<br/>Update the `sliceCanvasURL` entry in `slicelibrary.json` with the deployed URL.<br/>Remember to push this update to GitHub!

 3. **Provide installation instructions**<br/>Be sure to include sufficient installation instructions in your library's README.

 That's it!
-When you're ready, just submit your GitHub URL to the Showcase here.
+When you're ready, just submit your GitHub URL to the Showcase.

-> 📮 [**Submit your Slice Library to the Showcase**][submit-showcase]
+> 📮 [**Submit your Slice Library to the Showcase**][submit-showcase]<br/>
-> The easiest way to show off your Slice Library
+> The easiest way to show off your Slice Library.

 [submit-showcase]: #
 [showcase]: #